ivangfr/springboot-react-keycloak/README.md

 MOVIESAPP_CLIENT_SECRET=...
 ```

-Copy the secret value and paste in `credentials.secret` property present in `springboot-react-keycloak/movies-ui/public/keycloak.json` file.
+Copy the secret value and paste it in `credentials.secret` property present in `springboot-react-keycloak/movies-ui/public/keycloak.json` file.

 ## Running movies-app using Maven & Npm